RealFlow/Swift-CheatSheet/README.md

       * Init all properties in that class and calls its superclass chain inits
       * Quite common to have only one
     * Convenience inits, secondary support inits
-  * Syntax for Designated and Convenienc initialisers
+  * Syntax for Designated and Convenience initialisers
     ```swift
     init ([parameters]) { ... }
     convenience init([parameters]) { ... }
     ```

-  * Init Chaining
+  * Initializer Delegation for Class Types
-    * Rules to simply relationship between designated & convenience inits
-      1. Designated init must call a designated init from its immediate class
-      2. Convenience init must call another init from the same class
-      3. Convenience init must ultimately call a designated init
+    * Rules to simply relationship between designated & convenience inits Rule 1.
+Designated init must call a designated init from its immediate class Rule 2.
+Convenience init must call another init from the same class Rule 3.
+Convenience init must ultimately call a designated init

       * Designated init delegates up
       * Convenience init delegates across

       <img src="resources/initializerDelegation02_2x.png" width="500" height="496">

-  * Init Two-Phase
+  * Two-Phase Initialization

+  The use of a two-phase initialization process makes initialization safe, while still giving complete flexibility to each class in a class hierarchy.
+Two-phase initialization prevents property values from being accessed before they are initialized, and prevents property values from being set to a different value by another initializer unexpectedly.

     * Phase 1
-      * Each stored property is assigned an initial value (Objc-C assigns zero or null values)
+      * A designated or convenience initializer is called on a class.
+      * Memory for a new instance of that class is allocated.
+The memory is not yet initialized.
+      * A designated initializer for that class confirms that all stored properties introduced by that class have a value.
+The memory for these stored properties is now initialized.
+      * The designated initializer hands off to a superclass initializer to perform the same task for its own stored properties.
+      * This continues up the class inheritance chain until the top of the chain is reached.
+      * Once the top of the chain is reached, and the final class in the chain has ensured that all of its stored properties have a value, the instance’s memory is considered to be fully initialized, and phase 1 is complete.
     * Phase 2
-      * Each class is given the opportunity to customise its stored properties further before new instance is ready to use
+      * Working back down from the top of the chain, each designated initializer in the chain has the option to customize the instance further.
+Initializers are now able to access self and can modify its properties, call its instance methods, and so on.
+      * Finally, any convenience initializers in the chain have the option to customize the instance and to work with self.

     * Safety checks:
-      1. A designated init must sensor that all the properties introduced by its class are initialised before it delegates up to a superclass init
+      1. A designated initializer must ensure that all of the properties introduced by its class are initialized before it delegates up to a superclass initializer.
-      2. A designated init must delegate up to a superclass init before assigning a value to an inherited property
+      2. A designated initializer must delegate up to a superclass initializer before assigning a value to an inherited property.
+If it doesn’t, the new value the designated initializer assigns will be overwritten by the superclass as part of its own initialization.
-      3. A convenience init must delegate to another init before assigning a value to any property.
+      3. A convenience initializer must delegate to another initializer before assigning a value to any property (including properties defined by the same class).
+If it doesn’t, the new value the convenience initializer assigns will be overwritten by its own class’s designated initializer.
-      4. An init cannot:
-        * call instances methods
-        * access instance properties
+      4. An initializer cannot call any instance methods, read the values of any instance properties, or refer to self as a value until after the first phase of initialization is complete.

-  * Init Inheritance and Overriding
+  * Initializers Inheritance and Overriding
     * **Swift subclass do not inherit their superclass init by default**
     * If any subclass initializer matches a superclass initializer, "override" modifier is required.
     * If you write subclass init that matches superclass convenience init, superclass convenience init can never be called directly by your subclass, as described in